 The lines following the build time describes the drivers that have been loaded into the kernel.
 A green line shows a success, a red line shows a failure and a yellow line shows a warning.

 For example, the line

-Time unavailable reveals that there are no timer driver loaded into the kernel, so it will not be possible to use
+Time unavailable reveals that there are no timer drivers loaded into the kernel, so it will not be possible to use

-settime syscalls, which are using to measure the elapsed time.
+settime syscalls, which are used to measure the elapsed time.